NevermindExpress/TimeDefuser/README.md

 # Usage
 1. Enable test-signing (and also disable driver signature enforcement at boot if you end up with boot recovery or signature error at boot)
 2. Download the latest release and obtain "devcon" utility (available in WDK).
-3. Execute "devcon install C:\Path\to\TimeDefuser.inf Root\TimeDefuser"
+3. Execute `devcon install C:\Path\to\TimeDefuser.inf Root\TimeDefuser`
 4. Allow the installition and wait for "Driver Installition Complete" message
 5. If your system didn't crash so far, check expiration date from "winver", if it's not there that means that it worked.
+6. If you want to/need to uninstall, execute `devcon remove Root\TimeDefuser` and reboot (or just delete the .sys file).

 # Testing and Bug Reporting
 The driver can either work correctly, crash the system, fail or work but not enough to fully patch the currently working system.